 Neighborhoods and communities within approximately one mile of the Carolina Crossroads project limits were identified in the project study area during the Community Characterization process.
-For ease of data collection, the US Census Bureau (Census Bureau) tract/block group boundaries and Transportation Analysis Zone (TAZ) boundaries, which encompass those neighborhoods and communities, were used to delineate the land use study area.
+For ease of data collection, the US Census Bureau (Census Bureau) tract/block group boundaries and Transportation Analysis Zone (TAZ) boundaries, which encompass those neighborhoods and communities, were used to delineate the project study area.
 The Census Bureau and TAZ boundaries also generally follow visible natural or man-made features such as streams, rivers, or major roadways.

-3.1.5 WHAT IS THE AFFECTED ENVIRONMENT WITHIN THE PROJECT STUDY AREA?
+3.1.4 WHAT IS THE AFFECTED ENVIRONMENT WITHIN THE PROJECT STUDY AREA?

 This section describes the land uses within the overall project study area, the seven communities, and the 12 project interchange areas.
 The interchanges are evaluated because land use impacts are generally concentrated at the interchanges where access modification is proposed.
-Land use impacts outside of the interchange areas are expected to be minimal.
+Land use impacts outside of the interchange areas are expected to be minimal and similar across both reasonable alternatives.

-3.1.5.1 Existing Land Use
+3.1.4.1 Existing Land Use